Advanced Configuration¶

 Version Support¶

-specifies the version of the sitemap.
+version specifies the version of the sitemap.

 For multi-version sitemaps, generate a sitemap per version and then manually add each to a sitemapindex.xml file.